-There is level 2 evidence that individuals with an ABI can still benefit from inpatient rehabilitation efforts initiated more than 12 months after sustaining an ABI compared to those who received earlier treatment.
+There is level 2 evidence that individuals with an ABI can still benefit from inpatient rehabilitation efforts initiated more than 12 months after sustaining an ABI.

 There is level 2 evidence that earlier initiation of outpatient and community based rehabilitation is associated with better functional outcomes compared to residential rehabilitation in individuals with an ABI.